mohamedadnane8/HeapsUsingPointers/README.md

                        ...

- the first '1' in the binary to start. after '1' means go to the left and '0' go to the right.
+ the first '1' in the binary to start. the characters after the first '1' indicate where to go (1 to the left and 0 to the right).